c0ba-lt/cobalt/src/modules/proxy/README.md

 - behavior of the `any` country:
     - if `PROXY_EVERYTHING` is 1, it picks a country at random
     - otherwise, it does not use a proxy
+- chaining: `USE_CHAINING` environment variable is `1`
+    - instead of tunnelling the entire instance, we have gluetun container/s? and a socks5 server running separately
+    - this allows us to use several different providers that require a VPN connection
+    - when they are used, cobalt hops through several socks servers (examples: providers/{mullvad,ivpn}.js)
+    - if running standalone, probably disable this

 ### Provider
 - exports at least a default function